jrroosevelt/VS2PCG/VS2PCG_glossary.md

 * When a Machine gets attacked, KO it.
 (This happens right away.
 For example, players won't be able to play Plot Twists and the attacker doesn't "strike" the machine.)

 * If a Machine stops being an Equipment for any reason, it also is no longer a Machine.

+# Main Character Required
+When a card says that it requires a Main Character with a particular team affiliation, you can't put that card in your deck unless your starting Main Character has that team affiliation.

 # Martial Artist